Slow Cooker Pastrami Sandwich

 Instructions

-• In a small bowl mix all the spices together until combined.
+• In a small bowl mix all the spices together (even the pkg of spices with the corned beef) until combined.

 • Rinse the corned beef and pat dry with paper towels.